trustpoliticsfear/trustpoliticsfear.github.io/_texts/Onabus.md

 published: true
 ---

 ## Writing Prompt: You board a bus on the morning of news of a terrorist attack in another Western country.
+Write from somebody else's perspective.

 ## Ben, 17, male, North-West Sydney, Anglo-Australian, agnostic